KittyGiraudel/site/_posts/2020-01-13-lets-talk-about-your-resume.md

 If you have been working for a long time and happen to have a lot of experience, stay focused.
 List the last few positions you held, do not go all the way back to that internship you did in college.
 Your engineering profile from 2010 is likely to be so different and outdated that it is not relevant to that position you are applying for.

 For each held position, state the name of the company, the role you occupied and its time frame.
 I would advise against explaining what the company does as this information should be easily available on the company’s website.
 I am also not a fan of mentioning the tech stack, unless very relevant.
-I would expect a front-end developer to master the main languages of the web; the details of the tech stack itself are not very relevant in my opinion.
+I would expect a frontend developer to master the main languages of the web; the details of the tech stack itself are not very relevant in my opinion.

 Then, list a few of your responsibilities and accomplishments.
 There again, stay focused.
 Do not list that one time you had to write an Excel formula, it doesn’t matter.
 Write about what was the core of your job, and things you are proud of.
 They are the things you will bring with you in your next job, and they are the one that matter.